leporello-js/leporello-js/README.md

 ## Run and debug UI code in separate window

 By default your code is run in invisible iframe.
 If you want to run and debug UI code then you can open separate browser window.
-Click "(Re)open run window" in statusbar or press corresponding hotkey.
+Click "(Re)open app window" in statusbar or press corresponding hotkey.
 New browser window will be opened and your code will be run in that window.